Bolton: Trump moves in office guided by reelection concerns

 The White House’s contention that so much of the book was classified appeared to be a tacit admission that many of Bolton’s allegations were accurate — as inaccurate information could not be classified.

-U.S. Trade Representative Robert Lighthizer said Wednesday that he attended a meeting between Trump and Xi at the Group of 20 nations in Osaka, but he never heard Trump pleading with Xi to buy more agriculture products to ensure he would win reelection.
+U.S. Trade Representative Robert Lighthizer said Wednesday that he attended a meeting between Trump and Xi at the Group of 20 nations in Osaka but never heard Trump pleading with Xi to buy more agriculture products to ensure he would win reelection.

 “Absolutely untrue.
 Never happened.
 I was there.
 I have no recollection of that ever happening.
 I don’t believe it’s true.
 I don’t believe it ever happened,” Lighthizer said at a Senate hearing on trade issues.
 “Would I recollect something as crazy as that?
 Of course I would recollect it.”